terenceLuffy/AppStoreStyleHorizontalScrollView/README.md

 ![](https://dl.dropboxusercontent.com/u/91675323/thumbookr1.gif)  ![](https://dl.dropboxusercontent.com/u/91675323/thumbookr2.gif)

 Please note that the gif is not from the sample project.
+Please note that from now on, the objective-C source won't be updated anymore as I have been using Swift for all my works totally.

 ### Installation
 Install using one of the following options: